stefanpietrusky/IEC/README.md

 Unlike IEC V1.5, which only extracted text from URLs and PDFs and answered questions to the LLM via a simple CLI call, IEC V2 forms a fully-fledged RAG pipeline: Extracted content is divided into token chunks, semantically vectorized using Ollama embeddings, and stored in a persistent FAISS index to find only truly relevant text passages per query.
 The frontend now offers a selection of models and skill levels, checkbox lists for multiple sources, and dynamic content and chat overviews, while on the server side, edge-tts generates high-quality MP3s and integrates them directly into the chat with play/pause buttons.
 The answers are created promptly for each source, formatted with references, and merged into a consolidated overall answer, and every conversation, including timestamps, files used, and audio files, is logged completely in JSON logs.

+> **⚠️ Work in Progress:** This prototyp is currently under active development.
+While I make it available for research purposes, please be aware that there will be some changes to the functional structure.
+I recognize that some current technical design decisions may not be optimal and are subject to revision.
+Researchers using this prototyp should expect potential updates and changes.
+I recommend checking back regularly for updates and versioning information.

 ## IEC Structure
 The structure of the current [V2] IEC app is shown below.
 ![ICE V2 Structure (SVG created with Mermaid](images/IECV2_APP.svg)